Over the last two years, we have seen a dramatic shift in the corporate world.

 But team building and informal interactions between employees have had to evolve and adapt as much as everything else.

 The one-size-fits-all approach to team building and corporate events just doesn’t cut it anymore.
-Events and activities need to have a purpose.
-They cannot feel like work is just conveniently being labelled something else and must be enjoyable.
+Virtual Events and activities need to have a purpose.
+They cannot feel like work is just conveniently being labeled something else and must be enjoyable.
 Team-building events should never be a chore.

 They should soften even the most cynical team members by including them in constructive, universally enjoyable activities.
 Let’s be honest.
 Who wants to bob for apples on a company retreat or do the limbo with a bad back?
 The answer for most of us is probably, “Not me!”